 In turn, we must allow others to assist in bringing back the balance of our spiritual step.
 Just as we cannot see our own misaligned board in class, it may not be easy to see our needs and accept aid.
 We may deny the need or resent others for trying to help.
 But if our goals are the same, and ultimately they are, we might rethink the motives of others, give them the benefit of the doubt and be grateful for their help.
 Help may not come across as smoothly as we’d like, but that’s just because they’re still working on leveling out their own step.

-Our Savior Jesus Christ has the power to heal all things—to bring every step back in balance.
-He trusts us to help him with this plan by helping others along the way.
+Our Savior Jesus Christ has the power to heal all things—to bring every step back into balance.
+He trusts us to help Him with this plan by helping others along the way.
 Life is hard to handle alone.
-Let’s do our best to get through it together—sweaty, perhaps, but exhilarated and stronger than when we first began the journey/workout.
+Let’s do our best to get through it together—sweaty, perhaps, but exhilarated and stronger than when we first began the journey.

 Nanette O'Neal loves the gospel and is very happy to share her testimony on LDS Blogs.
 She is a convert to the church and still feels the spirit burn strong within her heart.
 She graduated from Mason Gross School of the Arts with a degree in music education and has taught children and adults in the private and public sphere for over twenty years.
 Nanette continues to study the gospel and the art of writing.
 She writes weekly inspirational articles on her blog and is currently working on an LDS fantasy novel series, A Doorway Back to Forever.
 You can find her at NanetteONeal.blogspot.com.
 Nanette has a wonderful husband, talented son, and three beautiful dogs.